Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Instant oats can still be used but I’d recommend steering clear of packaged instant oatmeal that contains high amounts of added sugar.
 Instead, opt for something like these quick oats by Quaker Oats, which don’t have any added sugar or salt.
 They’re more of a blank canvas that you can add your own topping into.

-More PCOS Breakfast Recipes You’ll Love
+More PCOS Friendly Oatmeal Recipes

 PCOS Overnight Oats: 4 Different Ways